Last fact-checked: 24 February 2020

 Have your hair cut, get your shoes shined or just relax with an iced Margarita.
 You may be visiting for dental treatment but all the conveniences you need are here to enjoy.

-From the north head down to Weslaco in Texas taking the I-37 or I-35 and from the north-west the US-277.
-The border crossing is a couple of miles south from here.
+From the north head down to Weslaco, Texas, taking I-37 or I-35; from the northwest take US-277.
+The border crossing is a couple of miles south from Weslaco.

-There is attended parking for a nominal fee in the US on both sides of the FM1015 just before you enter the toll gates.
-It is only a 5 minute walk over the bridge with great views of the river.
+Attended parking is available for a nominal fee in the US, just before you enter the toll gates.
+From your car, it's a short five-minute walk over the bridge with great views of the river.
 Please do not leave your pet in the car while you visit a dentist.

-If you do decide to drive over parking is free on the main streets in Progreso, but it may take you some time to drive back over to the US side.
+If you do decide to drive across the border, parking is free on the main streets of Progreso, although you may experience long waiting times when driving back to the US side.

-Most people who drive in prefer to park their car on the US side of the border and walk over Progreso International Bridge.
-If you want to drive into Nuevo Progreso you will need to get Mexican insurance cover as US/Canadian insurance will not be valid in Mexico for liability coverage, which is a legal requirement.
+Most people who drive to Progreso prefer to park their car on the US side of the border and walk over the Progreso International Bridge.
+If you drive into Nuevo Progreso you will need to obtain legally required Mexican insurance coverage, as US/Canadian insurance will not be valid in Mexico for liability coverage.

-You can arrange insurance cover online for around $10 a day, but you may find it cheaper to park in Texas.
+You can arrange insurance coverage online for around $10 a day, but you may find it cheaper and more convenient to park in Texas.

-Book online or call us Toll-Free to arrange your appointment with a dentist in Nuevo Progreso.
-Compare our prices, read our reviews, view our clinic photos and virtual tours so you 'know-before'you-go.'
-Book your dentist with complete confidence.
-Book with Dental Departures.
+Book online or call us toll-free to arrange your appointment with your dentist in Nuevo Progreso, at no charge to you.
+"Know before you go:" compare our prices, read our reviews, view our clinic photos and virtual tours so you can book your next dental appointment with complete confidence.